DR1_Run_6 - Measure qubit from McDermott

 I then tried to measure T2 with pi/2 pulse = 55ns, 200 mV.
 However it decays faster than any sign of the sinusoidal behavior develops.
 So I decided to run Rabi scan again with even higher power of the qubit oscillator = -20dBm, to see if higher frequency of Rabi oscillations can be achieved with shorter pulses, so there will be more points for T2.

-#20 Updated by Taeyoon Kim 9 days ago
+#20 Updated by Taeyoon Kim about 2 months ago

 - File (B,C)pulsed mode.pdf (B,C)pulsed mode.pdf added